csswizardry/csswizardry.github.com/_posts/2026-08-17-when-safaris-ignore-cache-ignored-cache-control.md

 The first behaviour is exactly what we asked for.
 The second is where things got
 interesting: WebKit _set_ those headers even if the page had already supplied its own.
-The debugging setup didn’t just change whether Safari could reuse a local response; it changed the request that the application sent.
+The debugging setup didn’t just change whether Safari could reuse a local response; it changed the outgoing request that the application sent.

 ## This Is a `Cache-Control` Request Header

-We tend to think of `Cache-Control` as a response header:
+We tend to think of `Cache-Control` as primarily a _response_ header:

 ```http
 HTTP/2 200
 Cache-Control: max-age=31536000, immutable
 ```

-That is the origin telling browsers and other caches how they may store and reuse its response.
+That’s an origin telling browsers and other caches how they may store and reuse its response.
 But, as [we’ve looked at before](/2025/03/why-do-we-have-a-cache-control-request-header/), `Cache-Control` can also appear on a _request_, where the client tells caches